 \subsubsection{Form factor}

-Nucleus, atom, and molecule are composite states and have internal structures.
-So they have finite extensions and interact with photon or neutrino non-locally.
-This non-locality is negligible if the size $R$ and the photon momentum $k_{\gamma}$ satisfies $k_{\gamma}R \ll 1$, where the multi-pole expansions are applicable.
+The nucleus, atom, and molecule are composite states and have internal structures.
+Therefore, they have finite extensions and interact with photons or neutrinos non-locally.
+This non-locality is negligible if the size $R$ and the photon momentum $k_\gamma$ satisfy $k_\gamma R \ll 1$, where multi-pole expansions are applicable.